Bruce Wayne (DC Extended Universe): Early years as Batman

-At some point, Wayne recruited Robin who was then killed by Joker in 2005, with Wayne later keeping his vandalized suit to commemorate him.
+At some point, Wayne recruited Robin who was then killed by Joker, with Wayne later keeping his vandalized suit to commemorate him.

 Batman gets into an entanglement with Deadshot after being tipped off by Amanda Waller.
 While he gets the best of Deadshot, the latter pulls out his rifle and is prepared to kill Batman, but his daughter Zoe gets in the way and persuades her father to surrender.
 Sometime later, Batman chases down Joker and Quinn, resulting in Quinn's capture and incarceration.
 (Note: As depicted in the 2016 film Suicide Squad.)

 Against Superman

-A cosplayer wearing Batman's heavy armor used against Superman in Batman v Superman: Dawn of Justice at the 2016 WonderCon.

 In 2013, Wayne happens to be in Metropolis during the Black Zero event, (Note: As depicted in the 2013 film Man of Steel) which results in the destruction of several skyscrapers, including the Wayne Financial Tower, as the Kryptonians throw each other across the city.

 Enraged at Superman's apparent lack of concern for innocent bystanders, Wayne devotes his life to taking Superman down, deeming him a threat to humanity.
 Eighteen months later at a gala held by Lex Luthor, Wayne encounters Clark Kent (Superman's secret identity), a young reporter who attempts to question the billionaire's position on Batman, whom he views as a brutal criminal.

 Wayne mockingly counters that Superman is dangerous but hypocrites defend him, attempting to brush him off after noticing the mysterious Diana Prince.
 As he plants a device to steal and decrypt information from Luthor's servers, Prince takes notice and steals the device before Wayne can get back to it, though she returns it to him at a museum gala after he tracks her down, as she is unable to bypass the military-grade encryption on the device.
 Wayne returns home and falls asleep decrypting the drive.
 Waking up from a nightmarish dream, he encounters The Flash, who tells him that Lois Lane "is the key" and to "find the others" before vanishing.
 Looking at Luthor's files, he finds that not only was Luthor after kryptonite, but was also researching metahumans around the world, one of which includes Prince, also known as Wonder Woman.